Inedo/inedo-docs/Content/proget/feeds/debian/howto-debian-proxy.md

 ## (Optional) Authenticating to Your Debian Feed

-By default your `public-debian` feed does require authentication and can be viewed anonymously.
+By default your `public-debian` feed doesn't require authentication and can be viewed anonymously.
 However, you may want to make your repository private and [configure it to require authentication to access](/docs/proget/feeds/debian#authentication).
 This is recommended when using internal packages in a feed, either on their own or in addition to using packages proxied from OSS repositories.

 ## (Optional) Creating a Package Approval Flow